JJ/pull-request-checks-action/README.md

 - [ ] Does not check this.
 ```

 These sometimes imply checks on the code itself.
 It's then interesting to know which ones of these are checked, which ones are not.
+This action will return (and output) the result in an array called `checked`.

 ## Validate (from original)